 Does a small region like Flanders really needs its own TLD?!
 You must know that Flanders is a region in Belgium, one of the smaller countries in Europe, with a population of only 6,000,000 people.
-Creating a TLD for such a small target group may be a bit overkill in my opinion.
+Creating a TLD for such a small target group may be a bit overkill.

 I heard Catalonia (the northeast part of Spain) is also applying for a TLD so you could compare this to the recent Flemish request but it seems they are focusing on websites that cover websites about the Catalan culture and language as well as Catalonian businesses.
 Maybe this isn’t such a bad idea, maybe the Flemish TLD could focus on the Flemish culture giving the extension some extra meaning, more than ‘this website has something to do with Flanders’?